Khovic/Complete-Pipeline/README.md

  - If deployment successful it will push the dockerized app to a public DockerHub repository.
  - Update github /app/build.gradle with the latest app version.

+For more details I recommend checking the Jenkinsfile